zebreus/rudelshopping/README.md

 # diyhrt
-This is a Diyhrt link collection, hosted on cloudflare pages.
-Its currently live on https://diyhrt.pages.dev
+This is an onlineshop for Rudelblinken.
+Its currently live on https://katzenohren.essen.jetzt